axelerant/testimonials-widget/readme.txt

 == Changelog ==
 = trunk =
+* Added rel="nofollow" to URL - Thanks Nick for the suggestion

 = 2.9.1 =
 * BUGFIX Assigning the return value of new by reference is deprecated in metabox.class.php